peter-gergely-horvath/dyna4jdbc/README.md

 ## User Manual

+### Adding data to the result set

+Echo your results to the standard output using the host language.
+Each row represents a row in the result set.
+By default, TAB (\t) separates cells (this can be customized in the driver configuration).
+The driver captures the values and makes reasonable efforts to heuristically guess the correct SQL type corresponding to the value.

 ### Defining the JDBC headers

 Column headers can either be automatically generated from the index of the column or defined by the first output line of the scipt.
 In the latter case, the script must emit a special _formatting header_, wich contains three fields separated by a colon (':') character.